-Advanced and Expanded dental assisting procedures in dental specialties are taught.
+This course covers advanced and expanded dental assisting procedures in dental specialties.
 Tray set-up, dental materials and specific specialty procedures will be covered in the following dental specialties: orthodontic, periodontics, oral surgery and endodontics.
-Laboratory instruction in amalgam and composite polishing will be taught on dental mannequins.
-Study Cast procedures will also be taught.
-Required: Required: Admissions into the Dental Assistant program.
-Instructor consent.
-Prerequisite: Pass DA-105 with a C or better.
+Laboratory instruction in study casts, amalgam and composite polishing, will be taught on dental manikins.
+Required: Student Petition.
+Required: Admission into the Dental Assistant program.
+Prerequisites: DA-105L with a C or better.
+Corequisites: DA-106.